bioinfo-biols/CIRI-long/README.md

 - **gcc 4.8+ or clang 3.4+ and cmake 3.2+ is needed**
 - **Only python3 is supported**
-- CIRI-long requires pysam lib, which need executable and header of zlib, bzip2, xz, please refer to documentation of pysam for installation instructions
+- CIRI-long requires pysam lib, which need executable binary and header of zlib, bzip2, xz, please refer to documentation of [pysam](https://pysam.readthedocs.io/en/latest/installation.html) for installation instructions
 - all python dependencies are listed in `requirements.txt`